Lathe Machine is one of the oldest machine tools in the production machine. This Machine is also known as the “mother of all machines”.

 - The tailstock is provided to facilitate holding the work between centers and permit the use of tools like drills, taps, etc.

 - The cutting tool can be fed both in the cross and longitudinal direction with reference to the lathe axis with the help of the feed rod and the lead screw.

-The Engine Lathe is available in sizes to handle to 1m diameter jobs and 1 to 4m long.
+The Engine Lathe is available in sizes to handle 1m diameter jobs and 1 to 4m long.

 Turret Lathe Machine:

 It is a production machine that is used for the production of products on a large scale.
 It basically handles heavy-duty workpieces.
-The distinguishing feature of this type of lathe is that the Tailstock is replaced by hexagonal Turret.
+The distinguishing feature of this type of lathe is that the Tailstock is replaced by a hexagonal Turret.

-In this, several tools are set up on a revolving turret to facilitate in performing a large number of operations on a job with minimum wastage of time.
+In this, several tools are set up on a revolving turret to facilitate performing a large number of operations on a job with minimum wastage of time.

 Capstan Lathe Machine:

 It is similar to the Turret lathe.
 Used for the mass production of the light-duty workpiece.
 It incorporates a capstan slide which moves on the auxiliary slide and can be clamped in any position.

 This is best suited for the production of small parts because of its lightweight and short stroke of capstan slide.